thbtppl/latex-tips-advice/README.md

 * For long given/last names (e.g. Brazilian), you may use `author = {given=Carlos Santos de Azevedo, given-i=C S {de\nopunct} A, family=Silva}` to get correct abbreviation in your reference list.

-* Although many journals use the term "issue" as a subdivision in the volume, the corresponding entry for numerical values in `biblatex` is "number", not "issue".
+* Although many journals use the term "issue" as a subdivision in the volume, the corresponding entry for numerical values in `biblatex` is `number`, not `issue`.

 * The correct hyphenation for pages is an en-dash: `pages = {100--200}`, not `-`.